 Damages are a type of monetary compensation that is paid by the liable party.
 This payment helps to defray the many costs and expenses associated with the personal injury.
 In some cases, injured individuals may receive substantial compensation for a personal injury.

 Every personal injury case is different.
 The factors involved in the case relate to the factors involved in the accident.
 Some individuals are injured significantly in car accidents or medical malpractice.
-Other individuals are hurt in slip and fall accidents or by dog bites and animal attacks.
+Other individuals are hurt in slip and fall accidents or by dog bites.

 Understanding Personal Injury Accidents

 When a personal injury affects an individual, the repercussions can be devastating.
 These events may lead to severe and lasting medical issues.
 Medical bills may accumulate.
 Medication costs can climb.
 Overall, a personal injury accident can be very costly.